 SOCIAL MEDIA ADDICTION

-Angst, exploring anxiety, highlighted that increased time spend on social-media worsened anxiety, a sense of isolation and depression.
+Angst, explores anxiety, highlighting that increased time spent on social media worsened anxiety, a sense of isolation, and depression.

-These films complement each other, helping young people to adults towards better thought patterns, more considered actions, stronger empathy and resilience.
-They help them become healthier and happier.
+These films complement each other, helping young people to adults towards better thought patterns, more considered actions, stronger empathy, and resilience.
+They help them become healthier, happier, and more resilient.

 Rabbi Brian Strauss